When we decided to move to Florida, I knew a cat tree DIY was in my future. And I wanted a cat tree that looks like a tree.

 He’s super sweet but had a hard start in life, so he’s always extra cautious.

-And Grayson, well, he’s loved the cat tree since it started!
+And Grayson, well, he’s loved the DIY cat tree even while it was being DIYed!

 Other Pet Crafts